 - James Washington led their football team to the semi-finals.

 - James Washington guided their football team to the semi-finals.

 - James Washington directed its football team to the semi-finals.

 Use led when something has already happened while the word lead is used in three different forms; as a noun, adjective, or verb.

 Lead is a word you can use when a thing is happening now.
 This is called the present tense.
 Led is a term to use when it already happened.

 Led is the past tense, and the lead is the present tense.
 That’s how these words differ.

 One common confusing word is verbs.
 With the pronunciation, spelling, and tenses, you might have a wrong meaning with the construction of your sentence.
+There is some persistent confusion between them.
 So be watchful!
 Led vs lead isn’t hard to identify when and how to use as long as you are familiar with the tenses.

 Have we helped you identify whether to use led or lead on your sentence?
 Please write your comment below.